Skip to content

 Common side effects:

-• Injection site reactions including redness or swelling
+• Injection site redness, pain, or swelling

-• Transient flushing of the face or skin
+• Transient facial flushing or warmth

-• Mild water retention or edema in extremities
+• Mild water retention in the extremities

 • Temporary numbness or tingling (paresthesia)